rlivings39/learning-ai/coursera-ai-courses/machine-learning/README.md

 **Note** Use vectorized operations in NumPy rather than explicit loops for faster execution.

+## Alternative: normal equation

+Using the normal equation and linear algebra you can solve for `w, b` without iterating.
+This doesn't generalize to other algorithms and can be slow when the number of features is large.

+Some ML libraries may use the normal equation in the backend to solve in the background.

 ## Glossary and notation

 * **Training set / training data** Data used to train the model